daos-stack/daos/docs/admin/deployment.md

 - `bdev_roles` optionally specifies a list of roles for this tier.
-  By default, the DAOS server will assign roles to bdev tiers automatically, so the bdev_roles directive is only needed when that assignment is doesn't match your use case.
+  By default, the DAOS server will assign roles to bdev tiers automatically, so the bdev_roles directive is only needed when that assignment doesn't match your use case.

   When "dcpm" is used for the first tier, this list should be omitted or specify only "data".
 Only a single NVMe tier is supported.